Croatia Digital Nomad Visa Guide (2024)

 As proof of means of subsistence, you can provide one of the following:

-• A bank statement proving that your regular monthly income exceeded the required monthly minimum, or
+- A bank statement proving that your regular monthly income exceeds the required monthly minimum, or

-• Payslips for the previous 6 months that prove that your regular monthly income exceeded the required monthly minimum.
+- Payslips for the previous 6 months that prove that your regular monthly income exceeds the required monthly minimum.

 What to include as proof of a clean criminal record for the Croatia digital nomad visa?